Medically reviewed on April 7, 2018

 - Handouts of the content written on boards or overhead screens

-- High-contrast printed documents, such as black type on white paper rather than colored print or paper
+- High-contrast printed documents, such as black type on white paper, rather than using colored print or paper

-- Other options, such as showing the child how to enlarge font size on a computer screen
+- Enlarging font size on a computer screen

-Help your child develop skills to deal with other people's reactions to albinism:
+Help your child develop skills to deal with other people's reactions to albinism.
+For example: